funfunfunfunfunmike/SonicRunway/README.md

 You'll probably get some errors about 'aubio.h' not found.
 If so, you may need to delete and re-add 'aubio.framework' to the xcodeproj to get the header include path sorted.
+To do
+that:
+  - in Xcode, right click 'aubio.framework' and choose 'Delete'
+  - choose 'Remove Reference' (don't move to trash)
+  - Find aubio.framework wherefer you put it and drag it from the finder into the Xcode panel.

 OVERVIEW: